JLuisCuamatzi/Pleurotus_ostreatus_CarbonSources/README.md

 ### Decolorization of Acetyl Yellow G

-The data to reproduce the figure 4 is available at: ``
+The data to reproduce the figure 4 is available at: `Data_DecolorizationAYG.xlsx`

 ### Expression of <i>Pleos</i>-DyeP genes